 Optimize your power aisle

-The layout of your store aisles are a key indicator to a customer on what’s available within the store, so a proper arrangement of this can lead to higher purchases.
+The layout of your store aisles are a key indicator to a customer on what’s available within the store, so a proper arrangement of this can lead to higher purchases and it is one of the main metrics to watch out to increase your store sales.
 Using various analytical tools such as those provided by Shoppermotion, you can extrapolate the behavioral characteristics of your shoppers and gain the most optimal arrangement of produce on the various aisles and in which sequence they should appear to customers hence maximizing sales especially when it comes to the main aisle.

 For example, knowing that a certain product has higher sales during a particular period (season), it makes sense to place them at the start of the aisles, or a visually accessible section on entry.
 The aisles’ width can also be modified depending on the effect it has on customer behavior and lane traffic.